-Join Jen Kramer for an in-depth discussion in this video Centering columns, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Centering columns, part of Learning Foundation 5.

 So, in the last video, we saw how we used offsets to create space between columns.…But, you may be thinking at this point, maybe you could…use an offset to kind of center something on the page.…But, in fact, Foundation offers a way of centering one of these…grid systems in a row on your page, which is really wonderful.…The key here, though, is to remember that the centering is…going to revert to the containing element to which the class is applied.…As in, center the div on that row, or center the heading tag.…